MicrosoftDocs/entra-docs/docs/fundamentals/licensing.md

 # Microsoft Entra licensing

-This article discusses Microsoft Entra services' licensing.
-It is intended for IT decision makers, IT administrators, and IT professionals who are considering Microsoft Entra services for their organizations.
-This article isn't intended for end users.
+This article discusses licensing options for the Microsoft Entra product family.
+It is intended for security decision makers, identity and network access administrators, and IT professionals who are considering Microsoft Entra solutions for their organizations.

+>[!NOTE]
+>This article isn't intended for end users.

 ## Entra licensing options